 This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA and risk management framework.
-It should be read in conjunction with Truist's December 31, 2019 Form 10-K and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended December 31, 2019.
-Truist's SEC filings are located on its website at ir-truist.com/sec-filings.
+It should be read in conjunction with Truist's Truist's Annual Report on Form 10-K for the year ended December 31, 2019 and Quarterly Report on Form 10-Q for the period ended March 31, 2020 and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended March 31, 2020.
+Truist's SEC filings are located on its website at ir.truist.com/sec-filings.

-The cross reference table located in the Appendix specifies where all disclosures required by the Rule are located.
+The cross reference table located in the Appendix specifies the location of disclosures required by the Rule.